ucopacme/start-here/docs/org.rst

 -------------------------
 - It is an account management services that allows you to consolidate multiple accounts into an Organization that you create and centrally manage them.

+By **default** when an AWS account is opened, it is a **standalone** account.
+When it is converted to use Organizations.
+That same initial standalone account now becomes the **master** account.
+Any other accounts created now within the organization have the heiarchy of being **member** aacounts.
+This will be referenced below.

 What functionality is provided:
 -------------------------------